adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-partner-site-of-the-month-fiducian-by-croissant-baguette.md

   featured_image:
   featured_image_alt:
 ---
-Introducing <a rel="noopener noreferrer" href="https://www.fiducian.com.au/">Fiducian</a> — our newest Partner Site of the Month, designed and developed by <a rel="noopener noreferrer" href="https://cloudcannon.com/experts/croissant-baguette/">Croissant &amp; Baguette</a>.
-Built with <a rel="noopener noreferrer" href="https://cloudcannon.com/hugo-cms/">Hugo</a> and optimized for editing on CloudCannon, Fiducian’s new site replaced a monolithic WordPress install, giving users a much cleaner editing interface, as well as significant performance gains.
+Introducing [Fiducian](https://www.fiducian.com.au/) — our newest Partner Site of the Month, designed and developed by [Croissant & Baguette](https://cloudcannon.com/experts/croissant-baguette/).
+Built with [Hugo](https://cloudcannon.com/hugo-cms/) and optimized for editing on CloudCannon, Fiducian’s new site replaced a monolithic WordPress install, giving users a much cleaner editing interface, as well as significant performance gains.

 \[<u><strong>IMAGE of the homepage</strong></u>\]